tgoldmann/face-ai-kit/README.md

 ## Key Features
-* Face Detection - Quickly locat e faces within images or video streams using efficient algorithms for detecting faces in various contexts and orientations.
+* Face Detection - Quickly locate faces within images or video streams using efficient algorithms for detecting faces in various contexts and orientations.

 * Facial Landmark Detection - Identify key facial landmarks, such as eyes, nose, and mouth, to understand facial expressions.